Local Government Elections

 NSW Local Government Elections

-The 2016 Local Government Elections will be held on Saturday September 10.
+The 2016 Local Government Elections were held on Saturday September 10.

 Pre-polling will be available from 29 August through until 9 September at 12b Kooyoo Street Griffith.